Thursday, May 31, 2007

 So if you're in doubt about what you want to see, or having trouble visualizing catalog descriptions and reviews, here's your chance to get a little preview.

-Go check it out at the SIFF web site now.
+Go check it out at the SIFF website now.
+(Link no longer active.-ed)

 Thursday, May 17, 2007